leecrossley/postmark-mcp/README.md

 - Secure logging practices (no sensitive data exposure)
 - Automatic email tracking configuration

+## Feedback
+We'd love to hear from you!
+Please share your feedback and suggestions through our [feedback form](https://forms.gle/zVdZLAJPM81Vo2Wh8).

 ## Requirements
 - Node.js (v16 or higher recommended)
 - A Postmark account and server token